githubthingybob/covidaily/README.md

 # COVIDaily

 ## Description
 **Student Solo Project**
 **Duration:** 2 weeks

 This app is a daily logger that logs vitals and symptoms and graphs out how different demographics, from weight range to AC system, are affected by COVID-19.
 The goal is to learn more about this virus and why people are affected so differently.
+The amount of longer-haulers (people who suffer weeks to months and may have permanent internal scarring from this virus from their hearts to their kidneys) is unknown, a UK study says [10%](https://www.bmj.com/content/370/bmj.m3026) of COVID-positive people are long-haulers.
+Another study says [50% to 80%](https://www.health.harvard.edu/blog/the-tragedy-of-the-post-covid-long-haulers-2020101521173) of COVID-positive people are known as long-haulers.
+The definition of long-haulers has not been set in stone across countries and therefore, the studies done cannot be compared to each other if they all have different definitions.

+The point is that these people exist and these people may recover after years or may never recover, the long-term effects of COVID-19 on the population will greatly damage our society as these people may be unable to work for years.
+The tragedy of this population cannot be understated.

-Up to [80%](https://www.health.harvard.edu/blog/the-tragedy-of-the-post-covid-long-haulers-2020101521173) of all COVID-positive people are known as long-haulers, where they may suffer months to years and may have permanent internal scarring from this virus from their hearts to their kidneys.
-By logging their vitals and seeing how they deal with their symptoms, react to medications and treatment, we can then hope to come up with solutions.
+By logging their vitals and seeing how they deal with their symptoms, react to medications and treatment, we can then hope to come up with solutions for COVID-19.

+**Skills Practiced:** Full stack integration, Node, PostgresSQL, React, Redux, Sagas, Passport, Express, Chartjs, MaterialUI, COVID Tracking API.
+Javascript, HTML, remote presentation, public speaking skills

+**Hardest Challenges During Student Project:** Time management, Learning Chartjs and React Hooks

+**Goal:**Make a compatible mobile version

+## Prerequisites

 This app uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-## Prerequisites

 Before you get started, make sure you have the following software installed on your computer:

 - [Node.js](https://nodejs.org/en/)